Engee documentation

 • "~=""=/=" (inequality)

-• returns "", if scalar.
+• returns "" if is a scalar.

-• (i), if the lengths match.
+• (i) if the lengths match.

-• (i % len), if broadcasting is required.
+• (i % len) if broadcasting is required.

-impl(sig1, sig2, op, out) The main function of string generation:
+The main function of string generation:

 • determines the size of the signals and their broadcast length;

-• if necessary, wraps in for-cycle.
+• if necessary, it wraps in for- a cycle.

-• forms an assignment of the form
+• generates an assignment of the form

 output(i) := input1(i) <op> input2(i)

-As we can see, the model is quite simple and has three input ports:
+As we can see, the model is quite simple and has three input ports.:

 1. the step with which the counter increment is performed;